chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/add-environment-options-to-your-connector/index.md

         -ro baseURL="picsum.photos"
 ```

-After publishing, test your connector as usual.
+After publishing, test your connector as we did in [Add Variable Settings To Your Connector](/GraFx-Developers/connectors/media-connector/add-variable-settings-to-your-connector/#step-3:-publish-and-test).
 For an additional test, try re-publishing with an incorrect `baseURL` to verify that it doesn't work, demonstrating the importance of the environment option.

+## Next Steps

+1. Review the [Comprehensive Connector Documentation]() for in-depth information on Connector functionality and best practices.
+2. Follow the [Add Variable Settings To Your Connector](/GraFx-Developers/connectors/media-connector/add-variable-settings-to-your-connector) tutorial to learn how to add variable settings in your Connectors.